API Authentication & Security

 Security Best Practices

-• Use environment variables for production deployments
+• Use environment variables for production - Keep secrets out of your codebase

-• Generate unique tokens for different environments
+• Generate unique tokens for different environments - Separate development, staging, and production credentials

-• Rotate tokens regularly for enhanced security
+• Rotate tokens regularly - Especially for long-running production deployments

 Warning: